When you buy a box of cartridges, you may see detailed information about the products, such as the size, price, and grain value.

 So you must consider carefully about the grain when you purchase a cartridge.
-Checking your gun using purpose to see if you need to shoot something in the long distance or not.
+Also, consider your purpose to see if you need to shoot something in the long-distance or not.

-If you don’t have to shoot in a wide area, then I suggest that you should choose the bullet having higher grain value.
+If you don’t have to shoot in a wide area, we suggest choosing the bullet with a higher grain value.

-In my opinion, accuracy is the most critical aspect that we have to consider precisely before purchasing a cartridge.
+In our opinion, accuracy is the most critical aspect that we have to consider precisely before purchasing a cartridge.

-If you shoot a high grain value ball, the projectile may not be given enough velocity and energy to keep stable on the shooting line.
+If you shoot a high grain value bullet, the projectile may not be given enough velocity and energy to keep stable on the shooting line.

-However, the grain just one of many factors that affect the accuracy; there are many other aspects such as the barrel length, the gas pressure system and even the shape of the bullet.
+However, the grain is just one of many factors that impact the accuracy; there are many other aspects such as the barrel length, the gas pressure system, and even the shape of the bullet.